vyvuong159/telecom-plan-analysis/README.md

 ## Introduction
 - This project is an assignment of the Data Scientist training program by Practicum - Yandex.
-- This project analyzes the two telecom plans, Surf and Ultimate, of Megaline - a telecom company to see which plan is more profitable.
+- This project analyzes the two telecom plans, Surf and Ultimate, of Megaline (a telecom company) to see which plan is more profitable.
 - This project is the foundation for the commercial department of Megaline to adjust their advertising budget.

 ## Research questions